colinhiggs/pyramid-jsonapi/docs/source/developing.rst

 PEP8
 ^^^^

 Code should pass PEP8 validation:

-  * long lines should be avoided, but not at the expense of readability. (``pep8 --ignore=E501`` is used when testing).
+  * long lines should be avoided, but not at the expense of readability. (``pycodestyle --ignore=E501`` is used when testing).

 pylint
 ^^^^^^

-Code should pass pylint validation.
+Code should pass pylint validation:

-``# pylint: disable=xxx`` is allowed where there is a clear reason for doing so.
+  * ``# pylint: disable=xxx`` is allowed where there is a clear reason for doing so.
 Please document as necessary.

 Idiomatic Python
 ^^^^^^^^^^^^^^^^